open-data/oc_search/docs/Custom_searches.md

 Custom data transformation logic for the specific CSV file can implemented in the code plugin from Step 5 by extending the `filter_csv_record` and `load_csv_record` functions.

 ## 8. Create custom templates ##

-In the `oc_search/search/templates/snippets/custom` folder, create a new folder the exact same name as your new Search ID.
+In the [`oc_search/search/templates/snippets/custom`](../search/templates/snippets/custom/) folder, create a new folder with the exact same name as your new Search ID.
 For example. 'contracts', or 'travelq'.

 In this folder you will create custom snippets using the Django template language.
 Use an existing search for examples of custom snippets for search items, or detailed records.

 ## 9. Create any extra commands ##

 If you require additional logic, for example for data transformation of the CSV files, sometime it will make sense to implement this in [custom Django management commands](https://docs.djangoproject.com/en/5.2/howto/custom-management-commands/) that can be run from the command line.
-These Django commands go into the folder `oc_search/search/management/commands/` and the files must be names `<search ID>_<command name>.py`
+These Django commands go into the folder [`oc_search/search/management/commands/`](../search/management/commands/) and the files must be names `<search ID>_<command name>.py`

 ## 10. Create a custom .po file for gettext ##